heroiclabs/nakama-dotnet/README.md

 ### Sessions

-When authenticated the server responses with an auth token (JWT) which contains useful properties and gets deserialized into a `Session` object.
+When authenticated the server responds with an auth token (JWT) which contains useful properties and gets deserialized into a `Session` object.

 ```csharp
 System.Console.WriteLine(session.AuthToken); // raw JWT token